MahmoudThePeltist/Rust-CLI-App/README.md

     * definition (let, int, char, string)
     * Variable mutability vs immutability
     * constants
+* Enums
+    * Enum definition, comparison with `match` and usage
+    * Options enum, purpose, handling and creation
+    * Enum function decleration and usage
 * Asserting equality using the `assert_eq!()` marcro
 * logging and passing variables into logs using the `println!()` macro
 * conditional statements